brunorossi/docker-flask-simple-app/README.md

 git clone https://github.com/tdi/vagrant-docker-swarm.git

 ### Add a fix to resolve DNS
-ATTENTION: Add the v.customize ["modifyvm", :id, "--natdnshostresolver1", "on"] in the Vagrantfike to allow the virtual machines to resolve DNS
+ATTENTION: Add the

+v.customize ["modifyvm", :id, "--natdnshostresolver1", "on"]

+in the Vagrantfile to allow the virtual machines to resolve DNS

 ```ruby
 config.vm.provider "virtualbox" do |v|